ArtyKrafty/detection/README.md

         - Works with single image
         - Instance segmentation on images
         - Keypoints on images
-        - Panoptic segmentation (Deleted from web.
-Only in docker)
+        - Panoptic segmentation (`Deleted from heroku.
+Available in docker and yaCloud`)
         - Separate background
         - Blur effect
         - Black and white image